alelapi/jsnad-preparation/docs/certification/buffer-stream/README.md

 ## Building streams pipeline

+Using `pipe` you have to handle error in every single step.
 You can use method `pipeline()` to chain multiple streams together, allowing also to handle errors.
+`stream.pipeline(...streams, callback)`

 ```
 const fs = require("fs");